scipopt/gcg/doc/resources/devs/dev-install.md

 libncurses-dev
 ```

-## Link to SCIP (before compilation)
-Create a symbolic link for SCIP:

-    ln -s ../lib/scip-git lib/scip

-On some distros, including the one used on RWTH cluster, this line does not work, use this one **instead**:

-    cd lib && ln -s scip-git scip && cd ..

 ## Compile SCIP, SOPLEX, BLISS using makefiles
 **Note**: Next, ```make``` is used with some arguments that you prefer.
 Do not use the ```-j``` option on the very first compilation as it is not compatible with the linker.
 As the linker is not called again once all links are set, using this option on future compilations should be fine.